 Disposable contacts are, by far, the most convenient option when it comes to contact wearing.
 Disposable lenses can be worn for extended periods—such as one week straight.
 Talk to your optometrist about your ideal wear schedule.
-If you travel frequently, hate the clean and sterilize lenses, want to lessen your risk for infection, or are just looking for a no hassle option to see well, all the time, then try disposable contact lenses.
+If you travel frequently, hate to clean and sterilize lenses, want to lessen your risk for infection, or are just looking for a no hassle option to see well, all the time, then try disposable contact lenses.

 Daily Wear Soft Contact Lenses

 Daily wear lenses last longer than disposable lenses because they are worn during the day and removed at night.
 Depending on the brand and your wear schedule, each lens could last up to six months or a year.
 These lenses do require daily care, but are comfortable and a popular choice for lens wearers.
 If you have astigmatism, daily wear soft contacts come in toric lenses, too.

 Choose extended wear soft contacts if you need lenses to wear for longer periods.
 Talk to your Eyeglass World optometrist about whether or not this type of lenses would suit your lifestyle.